vatesfr/xen-orchestra/doc/architecture/README.md

 ![](./assets/semievent.jpg)

 But interface was still lagging behind the server.
-At least, with XO 3.4, we got a full event system, allowing instant display of what's happening on your infrastructure:
+With XO 3.4, we got a full event system, allowing instant display of what's happening on your infrastructure:

 ![](./assets/fullevent.jpg)

 ### Pluggable

-It's really easy to plug other modules to XO-server, thus extend or adapt the solution to your needs (see XO-web and XO-cli for real examples).
+It's really easy to plug other modules to XO-server, and extend or adapt the solution to your needs (see XO-web and XO-cli for real examples).

 ### NodeJS under the hood